Rise to Success: Career Highlights of Aliyah Boston

 On June 18, 2024, Aliyah Boston was named the Eastern Conference Player of the Week.

-July 2, 2024: Named to Team WNBA All-Star team
+July 2, 2024: WNBA All-Star Selection

 On July 2, 2024, Aliyah Boston was named to the Team WNBA All-Star team and received the second most fan votes of any player (618,680 votes).

-October 2024: TikTok ad campaign
+October 2024: TikTok Ad Campaign

 In October 2024, Aliyah Boston appeared in a TikTok ad campaign for TOGETHXR and Aflac alongside Fever teammate, Lexie Hull.

-2024: Indiana secured first overall pick
+2024: Indiana Fever secure first pick in WNBA Draft

-2025: Inaugural season of Unrivaled league
+2025: Inaugural season of Unrivaled

 In 2025, Aliyah Boston will appear and play in the inaugural season of Unrivaled, the women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.